rticommunity/rtiperftest/srcDoc/index.rst

 - The ``$NDDSHOME`` environment variable should be set correctly.
 Or, pass ``$NDDSHOME`` directly to the ``build.sh`` script by using the ``--nddshome <PATH>`` command-line option.
-- If you will compile and test using *RTI Security Plugins*, link against the OpenSSL libraries for your architecture.
+- If you intend to compile and test using *RTI Security Plugins*, you will need to link against the OpenSSL/wolfSSL libraries for your architecture.

 Learn more in the :ref:`section-compilation` section.